Eva Longoria endorses Shavar Jeffries

 5.It has recently been reported that Barringer (3 oldest High School in The United States) High School will break up into 3 separate schools, but many are also worried about keeping the name Barringer.
 What is your opinion on the name?

 A: Barringer is a Newark landmark.
 My grandmother, who raised me, graduated from Barringer in 1948.
 Our city has a beautiful and glorious culture, and we should cherish and maintain that legacy, not discard it.
 Some of Newark's icons are graduates of Barringer and we must respect that history.
 So while I absolutely support efforts to reform and improve the quality of education received by the students Barringer serves, we should preserve the name and the heritage it represents.
+6. Name 3 people you admire and why?

 Answer: I admire so many people.
 But to name three, I'd start with my grandmother who took in my sister at six-months old, and me at 11, after my mother was killed and my father abandoned us.
 She thought she'd be headed for retirement, but she voluntarily took on motherhood again.
 Second, would be Diane Nash.
 After segregationists had stopped the Freedom Riders in Birmingham, Diane Nash (only 23 years old at the time) and other young people, after signing their will, engaged the heart of the segregated south and pursued justice in the face of violence.
 She is an inspiration.
 Finally, my pastor, Michael A. Walrond, Jr., who is a brilliant thinker on faith, purpose, and Christianity.